NeuroraSC/Chicken-Disease-Detector/README.md

 In this section, we present the results from the final project experiments, covering various aspects of the model's evaluation through metrics, ablation study, and training/validation curves.
 These results are summarized in the tables below and supported by visual illustrations to provide deeper insights.

 #### 1. Metrics
+We chose the DenseNet121 model with the following hyperparameter configuration for the project:
+- Epochs: 50
+- Learning Rate: 0.00001
+- Batch Size: 64
+- Optimizer: Adam

+This configuration was selected because it achieved the lowest validation loss (0.0839) and provided balanced performance with validation precision (97%), validation recall (96%), and test accuracy (96.78%), compared to other models and configurations tested.

 | model | epoch | learning_rate | batch_size | optimizer | val_loss | val_precision | val_recall | test_acc |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |